-She is currently on the Investment Management team at Whiz Partners, Inc. (株式会社ウィズ・パートナーズ), a Japanese private equity fund investing in healthcare and technology SMEs.
+She is on the Investment Management team at Whiz Partners, Inc. (株式会社ウィズ・パートナーズ), a Japanese private equity fund investing in healthcare and technology SMEs.
 She is also COO and Co-Founder of SeiRogai, Inc., a Tokyo-based global media and film production company.
 Rachel previously worked as Policy Analyst and Research Associate at the Asan Institute for Policy Studies in Seoul, South Korea.
 In 2017, she was awarded Best Mentor of the Year by the Government of South Korea's Human Resources Development Board.

 Rachel Leng （凌惠颖）是哈佛大学东亚研究的文学硕士，杜克大学公共政策、亚洲研究和经济学的文学士，荣获2015年哈佛大学毕业典礼典礼官的荣誉称号。同时，她也是学术期刊《哈佛亚洲季刊》Harvard Asia Quarterly的总编辑以及哈佛东亚研究学会的会长。